marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 type TRANSPORT_PARAMETER_ERROR.

-For the server, the value of this transport parameter is a variable-length integer, the concurrency limit.
-The concurrency limit limits the number of concurrent NAT traversal attempts and can be used to limit the bandwidth required to perform path validation.
+For the server, the value of this transport parameter is a variable-length integer, the concurrency limit defined in {{coordinated-probing}}.
 Any value larger than 0 is valid.
 A client implementation that understands this transport parameter MUST treat the receipt of a value that is not a variable-length integer, or the receipt of the value 0, as a connection error of type TRANSPORT_PARAMETER_ERROR.

 To enable the use of this extension in 0-RTT packets, the client MUST remember the value of this transport parameter.
 If 0-RTT data is accepted by the server, the server MUST not disable this extension on the resumed connection.

-# PUNCH_ME_NOW Frame
+# PUNCH_REQUEST Frame

 ~~~
-PUNCH_ME_NOW Frame {
+PUNCH_REQUEST Frame {
     Type (i) = 0x3d7e92,
-    Round (i),
+    Attempt ID (i),
     Client Address Type (8),
     Client IP Address (32..128),
     Client Port (16),